America: The Reality (Shit-)Show

-Now on the stump, however, Hillary holds her hand over her bleeding heart and solemnly swears, "Young people are being threatened and humiliated by racial profiling.
+On the stump, however, Hillary held her hand over her bleeding heart and solemnly swore, "Young people are being threatened and humiliated by racial profiling.
 Children are growing up in homes shattered by prison and poverty.
 They’re trying to tell us.
 We need to listen."
 You needed to listen 25 years ago, Hillary.

 Clinton used her job as SOS to actively sell fracking around the globe.
 She rallied oil and gas giants like Chevron to not only fracture earth here at home but to play major roles in diplomatic negotiations abroad.
 "I know that in some places it is controversial, but natural gas is the cleanest fossil fuel available for power generation today."
 Later she would say, "I want to defend repairing and building the pipelines we need to fuel our economy.
 I want to defend fracking...
 I want to defend this stuff."
 And, "So, you know, Bernie Sanders is getting lots of support from the most radical environmentalists because he's out there every day bashing the Keystone pipeline," Clinton said.
 "And, you know, I'm not into it for that."
 And, of environmentalists, "They (environmentalists) come to my rallies and they yell at me and, you know, all the rest of it.
 They say, 'Will you promise never to take any fossil fuels out of the earth ever again?'
 No. I won't promise that.
 Get a life, you know."

-And, let's talk about Hillary's commitment to the Standing Rock Sioux and their family of tireless supporters who do not wish to see yet more sacred land stolen and forever soiled by a depraved oil and gas cartel.
-Actually, we can't talk about it, because Hillary doesn't seem to have too many things to say other than her inane and offensive recent statement, "It's important that on the ground in North Dakota, everyone respects demonstrators' rights to protest peacefully, and workers' rights to do their jobs safely."
-In other words, "I like oil and gas people, because I like how they pay for my airplane and my speeches and, soon, my rent at 1600 Pennsylvania, but I also like other people like those American Indian people, even though they could never afford to pay me for motivational speeches like my friends on Wall Street."
-This tragic-irony and utter B.S. comes to an unconscionable head on her very own website where she pledges to...
+And, let's talk about Hillary's commitment to the Standing Rock Sioux and their family of tireless supporters who did not wish to see yet more sacred land stolen and forever soiled by a depraved oil and gas cartel.
+Actually, we can't talk about it, because Hillary didn't seem to have too many things to say other than her inane and offensive proclamation, "It's important that on the ground in North Dakota, everyone respects demonstrators' rights to protest peacefully, and workers' rights to do their jobs safely."
+In other words, "I like oil and gas people, because I like how they pay for my airplane, and my meals, and my speeches, but I also like other people like those American Indian people, even though they could never afford to pay me for motivational speeches like my friends on Wall Street."
+This tragic-irony came to an unconscionable head on her very own website where she pledged to...

 "Protect Tribal Assets and Resources and Resolve Long-standing Disputes: Hillary will continue to work with tribes to settle litigation over breach of trust and mismanagement claims over trust assets and natural resources and to resolve other long-standing disputes.
 She will ensure that the Department of the Interior and Environmental Protection Agency work collaboratively with tribes and Alaska Native communities to sustainably and cooperatively manage fish and wildlife and protect the air, water, and other natural resources in Indian Country.
 And Hillary will continue to stand for Tribal sovereignty and in support of Tribal resources and sacred sites."

-Hillary's smackdown of those "get a life" environmentalists and her reticence over the Dakota pipeline debacle and her flip-flop on the Keystone Pipeline recently reached critical mass.
+Hillary's smackdown of those "get a life" environmentalists and her reticence over the Dakota pipeline debacle and her flip-flop on the Keystone Pipeline ultimately reached critical mass.
 She and her crack team scrambled for a way to make it all disappear.
-Suddenly, the answer became crystal clear.
-Let's call an old acquaintance by the name of Mr. Al Gore - a Nobel winner and a name brand clearly synonymous with planet protection.
+The answer became crystal clear: call an old acquaintance by the name of Mr. Gore - a Nobel winner and a name brand synonymous with planet protection.
 Gore had never been rah-rah for Hillary.
 Their relationship was strained for decades due to the Clinton's dismissal of his counsel through their one scandal after another.
-But now, all these years later, faced with the potential of earth taking a speed-of-sound nosedive under a Trump presidency, Gore had little choice but to join his former rival on the campaign trail to shore up her withering environmental muscle.
+But all these years later, faced with the potential of earth taking a speed-of-sound nosedive under a Trump presidency, Gore had little choice but to join his former rival on the campaign trail to shore up her withering environmental muscle.
 In other words, theatrical buffoonery at its finest.

 And, yes...
 This is America: The Reality (Shit-)Show.

-Of the top 20 donors to Hillary's campaign, six are abhorrent finance giants (JP Morgan is #3, Citigroup #4, Goldman Sachs #5) that Clinton vows to send to their rooms without supper when she becomes POTUS (uh huh, right).
-Five are behemoth law firms because of their bottomless pockets and "because they have an interest in building a relationship not only for their own interests but probably more representing their clients and cultivating it on their behalf, ” says political law attorney, Matthew Sanderson.
-And the rest comprise the likes of little known startups such as Microsoft, Time Warner and National Amusements who do whatever they can to blur antitrust lines, safeguard their safety deposit boxes and sustain their ability to step on the throats of ill-fated contenders.
+Of the top 20 donors to Hillary's campaign, six were abhorrent finance giants (JP Morgan is #3, Citigroup #4, Goldman Sachs #5) that Clinton vowed to send to their rooms without supper when she became POTUS (uh huh, right).
+Five were behemoth law firms because of their bottomless pockets and "because they have an interest in building a relationship not only for their own interests but probably more representing their clients and cultivating it on their behalf, ” said political law attorney, Matthew Sanderson.
+And the rest comprisedthe likes of little known startups such as Microsoft, Time Warner and National Amusements who do whatever they can to blur antitrust lines, safeguard their safety deposit boxes and sustain their ability to step on the throats of ill-fated contenders.

-Hillary's top donors to Priorities USA Action, her super-duper-charged Super PAC, clearly have the interests of the average American in mind.
-For instance, hedge funder, S. Donald Sussman, sold a portion of his finance operations to JP Morgan Chase but still runs that portfolio while actively sleeping in high finance beds here and abroad.
-And speaking of abroad, he is tied to offshore tax havens used by the wealthiest of the wealthiest to shield their assets.
+Hillary's top donors to Priorities USA Action, her super-duper-charged Super PAC, clearly had the interests of the average American in mind.
+For instance, hedge funder, S. Donald Sussman, sold a portion of his finance operations to JP Morgan Chase but still ran that portfolio while actively sleeping in high finance beds here and abroad.
+And speaking of abroad, he has been tied to offshore tax havens used by the wealthiest of the wealthiest to shield their assets.
 After all, why should barons like Sussman have to suffer like middle class citizens?
-He needs to protect every penny to afford basic necessities, like the $27 million dollar, 20,000 square foot Floridian estate he purchased early this year, just enough room for his family of four.
-Oh, and the next day he paid $8 million for the house next door which he'll knock down to build a sculpture garden.
-George Soros, Chairman of Soros Fund Management, is the 27th richest person in the world.
+He needs to protect every penny to afford basic necessities, like the $27 million dollar, 20,000 square foot Floridian estate he purchased not long ago, just enough room for his family of four.
+Oh, and the $8 million he paid for the house next door to knock down and build a sculpture garden.
+George Soros, Chairman of Soros Fund Management, is the 19th richest person in the world.
 He adores triggering and profiteering by manipulating currencies worldwide, primarily illustrated by his pivotal role in the UK's Black Wednesday implosion.
 Dubbed an "economic war criminal” and “the man who broke the Bank of England,” he was also convicted of insider trading.
 But as it goes with filthy rich white men, Soros will never see the inside of a prison cell like those terrible drug offenders of the Clinton era.
-Instead, his punishment consists of emerging from retirement at age 85 to grab serious cash by liquidating certain existing assets, leveraging bets on troubled banks and betting big on booming gold.
+Instead, his punishment consisted of emerging from retirement at age 85 to grab serious cash by liquidating certain existing assets, leveraging bets on troubled banks and betting big on booming gold.
 James Simons helmed one of the world's most successful hedge fund companies.
-With a net worth of just below $17 billion, Simons is a living, breathing Braniac.
+With a net worth of just below $17 billion, Simons is a living, breathing brainiac.
 An MIT grad, inventor and code-breaker, he leveraged his mad math skills to make precise predictions on price fluctuations of financial instruments and their markets.
 Simons used those same skills to "avoid paying more than $6 billion in taxes by disguising its day-to-day stock trades as long term investments,” said Sen. John McCain (incidentally no stranger himself to bank fraud).
 Senator Carl Levin said, “Two banks and a handful of hedge funds developed a complex financial structure to engage in highly profitable trades while claiming an unjustified lower tax rate and avoiding limits on trading with borrowed money.”
-As far as the list of Priorities USA proprietors goes, those three are just the tip of a titanic iceberg.
+As far as the list of Priorities USA proprietors goes, those three were just the tip of a titanic iceberg.

 And then, of course, there's her flip-flop on gay marriage and her flip-flop on single payer healthcare and her flip-flop on public schools and charter schools and her flip-flop on the Trans-Pacific Partnership and her flip-flop on the North American Free Trade Agreement and her flip-flop on nuclear energy and her flip-flop on immigration and her flip flop on criminal justice and her flip-flop on raising the debt limit and her flip-flop on raising payroll taxes and her flip-flop on an embargo on Cuba and her flip-flop on ethanol mandates and her flip-flop on... oh, forget it already.

-And though Hillary and her team claim foul play when it comes to media coverage of her, the hacked emails illustrate how far this is from the truth.
+And though Hillary and her team claimed foul play when it came to media coverage of her, those hacked emails illustrated how far this is from the truth.
 Cozy relationships with such media have, for years, enabled her staffers to plant stories that shape and elevate the HRC brand.
 Hell, the chair of the DNC, avid Clintonian, and longtime CNN pundit, Donna Brazile, spoon-fed Clinton questions to a CNN town hall and CNN debate.
-Yes, that is called rigging, folks.

 And, yes...
 That is America: The Reality (Shit-)Show.